9dots/9dots.io-pages/OjYrhPt.md

 - MakeDo pieces
 - Tape

-### Media and Handouts:

-- N/A

 ### Project Time:

 - 40 min

-## Introduce
+## Engage

-### HOOK:
-_What is a hinge?_
+1. _What is a hinge?_
-A **hinge** is a type of bearing that connects two solid objects, typically allowing only a limited angle of rotation between them.
+	- A **hinge** is a type of bearing that connects two solid objects, typically allowing only a limited angle of rotation between them.

-### OBSERVE:
-As a class, chart out things that are “Hinges in the body” and “Not hinges in the body,” as well as “Hinges in the room” and “Not hinges in the room.”
+2. As a class, chart out things that are “Hinges in the body” and “Not hinges in the body,” as well as “Hinges in the room” and “Not hinges in the room.”

-### GOALS:
-Today, students will learn how to build hinges on their robots.
-By the end of the lesson, students will have moveable parts on their robot.
+3. Today, students learn how to build hinges on their robots.

-## Guided Practice
+## Explain

-### THINK PAIR SHARE:
-With a partner, students will discuss how hinges could be useful for the robot that they are designing.
+1. With a partner, students discuss how hinges could be useful for the robot that they are designing.

-### PLAN:
-Students will go back to their blueprints and highlight where all of the hinges will be used in their designs.
+2. Students go back to their blueprints and highlight where all of the hinges will be used in their designs.

-### SHOW:
-Show students an example of how to connect cardboard pieces using the MakeDo hinges.
+3. Show students an example of how to connect cardboard pieces using the MakeDo hinges.

-## Explore
+## Elaborate

-### PRACTICE:
-On some spare cardboard, students will practice putting together hinges.
+1. On some spare cardboard, students practice putting together hinges.

-### BUILD:
-Students will continue building their cardboard robots with a focus on adding the moveable parts.
+2. Students continue building their cardboard robots with a focus on adding the moveable parts.